occopus/docs/sphinx/source/user/tutorial-basic.rst

 EC2-Helloworld
 ~~~~~~~~~~~~~~
-This tutorial sets up an infrastructure containing a single node.
+This tutorial builds an infrastructure containing a single node.
 The node will receive information (i.e. a message string) through contextualisation.
 The node will store this information in ``/tmp`` directory.

 **Features**